Skip to content

 Your logins are encrypted with a key derived from your master password (scrypt) and sealed with AES-256-GCM.
 Only the ciphertext is stored - in the integratedBrowserPasswords.vault setting - so it syncs across your machines like any other setting, while staying useless to anyone who reads it.
 The master password is never written down or synced; if you forget it, the vault cannot be recovered.

 Each machine can optionally remember the unlocked key in its own OS keychain (via VS Code's secret storage, which does not sync) so you are not retyping the master password every session.
-The vault re-locks automatically after a configurable idle time.
+When the vault isn't remembered, it re-locks automatically after a configurable idle time; when it is, it stays unlocked across windows and restarts until you lock it explicitly.

 A rolling history of backups - encrypted snapshots of the vault - is kept in VS Code's synced storage, so a recent version is always recoverable, even from another machine.